elsassph/modular-haxe-example/readme.md

 		new Module1(); // that's all
     }

+Note: this is all livereload-friendly!

+## Gotchas

+In a module, you MUST `@:expose` every type that you will explicitly use in your main application's code (`new`, `Std.is`, `Type` reflection...).

+Also if you are going to use reflection in the main application (eg. `Std.is`), you MUST use some reflection in the module code, otherwise the compiler will not generate the reflection metadata.
+Alternatively you can set `-dce no` in the compiler arguments for the module.

+## Further improvements

-Note: the code is probably not super robust, but it works in modern browsers.
-Node isn't supported but it should be easy to do.
+The provided utility class is probably not super robust and it works in modern browsers with native ES6 Promise support.
+It requires a shim for Promise and there will probably be subtle issues to fix.

+Node support should be easy to add, but it's not done yet.

+One arguably not-so-great aspect of the (super simple) current system is that the global context is used to "bridge" the main application and the modules: we lose the complete isolation of the application code, which is unfortunate in the browser.
+There is a clever solution to find here.